edizeqiri/SQLite-Reducer/README.md

 ```
 The result of the reduction will be printed as a WARN log and saved to the file in `TEST_CASE_LOCATION`.

-If the env `QUICK_RUN` is set, then the bruteforce will not reduce and it will go 100x quicker.
+If the env `QUICK_RUN` is set, then the bruteforce will not reduce and it will go much quicker.

 ## Test Script